-Chapter 22 Kerio StaR - statistics and reporting
+Kerio StaR - statistics and reporting

-The Kerio Control's web interface provides detailed statistics on users, volume of transferred data, visited websites and web categories.
+Kerio Control provides detailed statistics on user activity, volume of transferred data, visited websites and web categories.
 This information may help figure out browsing activities and habits of individual users.

 The statistics monitor the traffic between the local network and the Internet.
 Volumes of data transferred between local hosts and visited web pages located on local servers are not included in the statistics (also for technical reasons).